WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 response, decode, and persist it.

-Once the RIPP consumer has obtained an access token, it MUST initiate an HTTPS POST request towards the RIPP trunk URI.
-This request MUST include the "ripp-provision" URI parameter.
+Once the RIPP consumer has obtained an access token, it MUST initiate an HTTPS PUT request towards /consumerTrunk on the provider trunk URI.
 This request MUST contain an Authorization header field utilizing the access token just obtained.
 It MUST include a RIPP provisioning object in the body.
-This object is specified in Section XX.
+This object is specified in Section (#syntax).

-The RIPP provisioning object MUST contain a RIPP Trunk Client URI and a RIPP bearer token.
-The RIPP consumer MUST mint an HTTPS URI for the RIPP Trunk Client URI.
+The RIPP provisioning object MUST contain a RIPP trunk consumer URI and a RIPP bearer token.
+The RIPP consumer MUST mint an HTTPS URI for the RIPP Trunk consumer URI.
 This URI MUST support HTTP3, and MUST implement the behaviours associated with capabilities and new call operations as defined below.
 This URI MUST have a path component,  MUST NOT contain any URI parameters, and MUST have a path segment which is